 The number of acres of potential avian habitat under the three corridors was greatest for the FPL West Preferred Corridor (2647 acres), intermediate for the FPL West Secondary Corridor (1990 acres) and least for Route A Corridor (1984).
-However, some habitats are more important to the focal species considered in the risk assessment than others and therefore warrant additional discussion.
-For example, Australian pine (Casuarina equisetifolia) and Brazilian pepper (Schinus terebinthifolius) stands are non-native to Florida, and considered aggressive invasive plants that displace native highly productive plant communities (http://plants.ifas.ufl.edu/node/18).
-Although these habitats may sometimes be used by birds,
+However, as previously noted, the West Preferred Corridor expands to about 900 feet in width in some places, and so the acres figures for this corridor reflect that greater area, and a direct comparison cannot be made to the other corridors that are not of the same width.
+It is not yet known where the transmission lines would be located within the corridor.
+Some habitats are more important to the focal species considered in the risk assessment than others and therefore warrant additional discussion.
+For example, Australian pine (Casuarina equisetifolia) and Brazilian pepper (Schinus terebinthifolius) stands are nonnative to Florida, and considered aggressive invasive plants that displace native highly productive plant communities (http://plants.ifas.ufl.edu/node/18).

-(http://plants.may.un.edu/node/18).
 Although these habitats may sometimes be used by birds, they are generally of lower quality than native habitat.
 Therefore, the habitats shown in Figure 4-16 that are likely more preferred by the focal species include the following: